ChemFM as a Scaling Law Guided Foundation Model Pre-trained on Informative Chemicals: Results

 \subsection{Potential discovery of novel antibiotics}

 Recent study~\cite{antibiotics} has leveraged multiple Chemprop~\cite{dmpnn} models to predict antibiotic activity and human cell cytotoxicity, successfully screening over $10$ million molecules to identify novel antibiotic candidates with high antibiotic activity and low cytotoxicity.
-Here, we fine-tuned ChemFM model for the same tasks of predicting antibiotic activity and cytotoxicity across different cell types (Extended Data Fig.~\ref{fig:precision-recall-antibiotics}).
+Here, we fine-tuned ChemFM model for the same tasks of predicting antibiotic activity and cytotoxicity across different cell types (Supplementary Fig.~\ref{fig:precision-recall-antibiotics}).
 Specifically, ChemFM has significantly improved the performance with the PRC-AUC values increasing from $0.364$ to $0.428$ for antibiotic activity, $0.176$ to $0.461$ for cytotoxicity in human liver carcinoma cells (HepG2), $0.168$ to $0.459$ for human primary skeletal muscle cells (HSkMC), and $0.335$ to $0.414$ for cytotoxicity in human lung fibroblasts cells (IMR-90).

-To further evaluate ChemFM’s predictive capabilities, we applied both ChemFM and Chemprop to an antibiotic library of $\num{1173}$ molecules~\cite{medchemexpress_antibiotic}, which consists of real antibiotics but differs significantly from the positive samples in the training dataset.
-ChemFM labeled $\num{149}$ molecules as positives, whereas Chemprop labeled only $\num{29}$ (Supplementary Table S2.7 ), suggesting that ChemFM has a higher true positive rate in discovering antibiotics.
+To further evaluate ChemFM's predictive capabilities, we applied both ChemFM and Chemprop to an antibiotic library of $\num{1173}$ molecules~\cite{medchemexpress_antibiotic}, which consists of real antibiotics but differs significantly from the positive samples in the training dataset.
+ChemFM labeled $\num{149}$ molecules as positives, whereas Chemprop labeled only $\num{29}$ (Supplementary Data 1), suggesting that ChemFM has a higher true positive rate in discovering antibiotics.

 These results highlight ChemFM's potential to significantly improve the screening process for novel antibiotics by providing more accurate predictions for both antibiotic activity and toxicity.